optimatika/okAlgo/README.md

 # okAlgo

-Idiomatic Kotlin extensions for ojAlgo.
+Idiomatic Kotlin extensions for ojAlgo, with some inspirations from [PuLP](https://github.com/coin-or/pulp).

 Still in development.
+Production usage not recommended.

 Currently work is focused on linear/integer optimization part of the API.
 Closures can flexibly be invoked wherever they are needed.